 We had a small prayer corner before I started CGS training, and then we added a Wooden Mass set from Almond Rod Toys to create a model altar at our prayer corner:

 I also found free religious Montessori printables online that we could use for simple presentations (like this set of free altar cards from Teachers Pay Teachers).

 If you are trained in CGS & want to start a home atrium

 - Space: I turned an area of our living room (which was also used partly for Montessori homeschool) into our atrium.
 Since a home atrium is limited in space, I rotated materials by liturgical season onto several low bookshelves (built by my handy husband!).

 - Time: What worked best was to do our “Good Shepherd time” on Sunday afternoons/evenings and any other time of the week that the children asked to do it, usually in the evenings as part of our family prayer.

 - Preparation: This is the area where I feel the need to put more energy in the coming year, to the prayerful preparation of the adult as the catechist (me!).
 Less worrying about the materials, more time spent in prayer and preparation with my formation album.

-- Children: Our kids currently age from 12-1, so we have many different planes of development following Maria Montessori’s wisdom!
-I am trained in Level I (ages 3-6) so I primarily worked with our two kids in this age range.
+- Children: Our kids currently age from 1-12, so we have many different planes of development following Maria Montessori’s wisdom!
+I am fully trained in Level I (ages 3-6) and partly trained in Level II (ages 6-9) so I primarily worked with our two kids in this age range.
 I adapted other materials for the older two kids, and I’m learning about the idea of a toddler atrium for our youngest.

 There are many beautiful shops for atrium materials, but I found that the price and size of full atrium materials were often too much for our home atrium.